jpoirier/cr_lib/readme.txt

 -------
 - currently, the library assumes a coroutine never returns
 - setjmp doesn't save floating point environment
-- setjmp invocation must be done in the contexts described in the standard
+- setjmp invocation must be done in the context described in the standard

 ANSI C99 Standard text